External Visual Inspection

 time.
 Accumulation can gradually shift parameters or impair function.
 QRT performs TID testing using

-domestic gamma-ray facilities.
+domestic (Korean) gamma-ray facilities.

 Displacement Damage Dose